mtr008/mtr008.github.io/index.md

 Here is **Tianrui Ma**.

-I am a fifth-year PhD candidate in Electrical Engineering at Washington University in St. Louis, advised by [Dr. Xuan 'Silvia' Zhang](https://coe.northeastern.edu/people/zhang-xuan/).
+I am a fifth-year PhD candidate in Electrical Engineering at Washington University in St. Louis (WashU), advised by [Dr. Xuan 'Silvia' Zhang](https://coe.northeastern.edu/people/zhang-xuan/).
+Our lab is recently moved to Northeastern University.

 <br>